mkoshtenko/svit-service/README.md

 it takes configurations and migrations from `configure.swift` and will try to execute them.

 ### 3. Launch  From the XCode
-1. Choose `Run` target against the Mac machine
+1. Choose `Run` scheme against the Mac machine
 2. Hit `CMD+R`

 ## API usage examples